brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 Manually populating subtitle data
 =================================
-The BCOVSidecarSubtitle plugin will look for the presence of an array of subtitle metadata in the `BCOVVideo` object properties, keyed by kBCOVSSVideoPropertiesKeyTextTracks.
+The BCOVSidecarSubtitle plugin will look for the presence of an array of subtitle metadata in the `BCOVVideo` object properties, keyed by `kBCOVSSVideoPropertiesKeyTextTracks`.
 If you are using `BCOVPlaybackService` to retrieve videos and those videos have text tracks associated with them, this will be populated automatically.

 If you are a providing your own videos or are a Perform customer, you will need to structure the data as shown below:

 	NSArray *subtitles = @[
 	@{
 		kBCOVSSTextTracksKeySource: ..., // required
 		kBCOVSSTextTracksKeySourceLanguage: ..., // required
 		kBCOVSSTextTracksKeyLabel: ..., // required
 		kBCOVSSTextTracksKeyDuration: ..., // required/optional [1]
 		kBCOVSSTextTracksKeyKind: kBCOVSSTextTracksKindSubtitles or kBCOVSSTextTracksKindCaptions, // required
 		kBCOVSSTextTracksKeyDefault: ..., // optional
 		kBCOVSSTextTracksKeyMIMEType: ..., // optional
-       }
+	},
 	@{...}, // second text track dictionary
 	@{...}, // third text track dictionary
 	];

 	BCOVVideo *video = [BCOVVideo alloc] initWithSource:<source>
 	                         cuePoints:<cuepoints>
 	                        properties:@{ kBCOVSSVideoPropertiesKeyTextTracks:subtitles }];

+The `kBCOVSSTextTracksKeySource` key holds the source URL of your subtitle track, and can be supplied as either a WebVTT URL or an M3U8 playlist URL.

+WebVTT files should have a ".vtt" extension, and M3U8 files should have an ".M3U8" extension.
+If you cannot follow these conventions, you must include a `kBCOVSSTextTracksKeySourceType` key, and specify either `kBCOVSSTextTracksKeySourceTypeWebVTTURL` or `kBCOVSSTextTracksKeySourceTypeM3U8URL` to indicate the type of file referred to by the URL.

+If you are supplying tracks to a video retrieved from Video Cloud, you should **add** your subtitles to any existing tracks rather than **overwriting** them.
+This code shows how you can add tracks to an existing video:

+	BCOVVideo *updatedVideo = [video update:^(id<BCOVMutableVideo> mutableVideo) {

+		// Save the current tracks
+		NSArray *originalTracks = video.properties[kBCOVSSVideoPropertiesKeyTextTracks];

+		// Create your text track dictionary
+		NSArray *subtitles = @[
+		@{
+			kBCOVSSTextTracksKeySource: ..., // required
+			kBCOVSSTextTracksKeySourceLanguage: ..., // required
+			kBCOVSSTextTracksKeyLabel: ..., // required
+			kBCOVSSTextTracksKeyDuration: ..., // required/optional [1]
+			kBCOVSSTextTracksKeyKind: kBCOVSSTextTracksKindSubtitles or kBCOVSSTextTracksKindCaptions, // required
+			kBCOVSSTextTracksKeyDefault: ..., // optional
+			kBCOVSSTextTracksKeyMIMEType: ..., // optional
+		},
+		@{...}, // second text track dictionary
+		@{...}, // third text track dictionary
+		];

+		// Append new tracks to the original tracks, if any NSArray *combinedTextTracks = ((originalTracks != nil)
+										? [originalTracks arrayByAddingObjectsFromArray:subtitles]
+										: subtitles);

+		// Update the current dictionary (we don't want to lose the properties already in there) NSMutableDictionary *updatedDictionary = [mutableVideo.properties mutableCopy];

+		// Store text tracks in the text tracks property updatedDictionary[kBCOVSSVideoPropertiesKeyTextTracks] = combinedTextTracks;

+		mutableVideo.properties = updatedDictionary;

+	}];
 Notes
 ============

-* kBCOVSSTextTracksKeyDuration is a required key if you are using caption files with a .vtt extension. kBCOVSSTextTracksKeyDuration is an optional key if you are using using caption files with a .m3u8 extension.
+* `kBCOVSSTextTracksKeyDuration` is a required key if you are using caption files with a .vtt extension. `kBCOVSSTextTracksKeyDuration` is an optional key if you are using using caption files with a .m3u8 extension.

 Please refer to the code documentation in the BCOVSSComponent.h header file for more information on usage of these keys.